 She’s Proof That the More You Put In, the More You Get Out of NAWBO

 A self-proclaimed introvert, Sandy Clitter is quick to explain that she’s not a networking person.
 The idea of going to a large event or being asked to mingle with a room full of strangers used to keep her up at night.
 But when she was introduced to NAWBO 13 years ago, her life completely changed.
-And now, after more than a decade of service and building lasting relationships, Sandy is being honored as the 2021 NAWBO Member of the Year.
+And two years ago, after more than a decade of service and building lasting relationships, Sandy was honored as the 2021 NAWBO Member of the Year.

 In 2008, a fateful phone call would bring Sandy together with Mary Payne, who invited her to attend a NAWBO Philadelphia meeting.
 Despite trepidation about not knowing anyone, Sandy “put on her big girl pants” and attended.
 She was surprised by what she found: a group of women gathered around a table speaking honestly about the struggles of owning a business during the recession.
 As owner of Your Tech Tamer, a data flow and business management consultancy, their experiences resonated deeply with Sandy.
 “They were so kind, warm, welcoming.
 They made me feel at home,” she says.
 “I thought ‘These women have got it together,’ and I wanted to get to know them better.
 So I joined NAWBO.”